IDENTIFICATION KEYS IN

 The picture at the left shows the fiddlehead of a Christmas Fern, Polystichum acrostichoides, growing near my home.
 The picture is about twice life size.
 Christmas Fern fiddleheads may uncurl so early in spring that they experience freezing temperatures, and this may account for the shaggy coat of scales and hairs covering the stem, for the scales and hairs provide at least a little insulation.

 The ferns' sex life is pretty interesting.
 Let's begin with the spore.
 The spore germinates in an environment appropriate for its development.
 Cells divide like crazy, but the plant body that develops from the spore is not the fern we may be expecting!
-Rather, the object that results when a fern spore germinates is a tiny prothallus, illustrated below.
+Rather, the object that results when a fern spore germinates is a tiny prothallus, two of which are shown in the photograph below.

-The ruler marks at the bottom of the picture on the right are 1/16th of an inch apart -- about 3 mm -- so the objects you see there (which I just collected from a deeply shaded cliff near my home) are tiny.
-Before explaining what you see there, let's consider the diagram at the left.
+In the picture, the ruler marks at the bottom are 1/16th of an inch apart -- about 3 mm -- so the objects you see there (which I just collected from a deeply shaded cliff near my home) are tiny.
+Before explaining what you see there, let's consider the above diagram accompanying the photo.